Hull Clustering with Blended Representative Periods for Energy System Optimization Models: Model Formulation

 Additionally, RPs \(r\) are assigned total weights \(\pWeightRepr{r}\) representing the number of periods that are replaced by this representative: After clustering, each base period \(d\) is assigned a representative $r$ by a clustering function \(\clusteringMap: \D \to \R\).
 In the model, each base period \(d\) is then replaced by its representative \(r = \clusteringMap(d)\).
 RPs \(r\) are assigned weights \(\pWeightRepr{r} = \sum_{d \in \D} \pWeightRepr{d,r}\) representing the number of periods that are replaced by this representative.

-Using this approach, we propose the following ESOM that integrates investment and operational decisions subject to physical, economic, and policy constraints.
-All input parameters are denoted by capital letters.
-Variables use lower case letters.
-Except for the flows \(\vLineFlow_{l, r, h}\), they are non-negative.
+Using this approach, we propose the following ESOM that integrates investment and operational decisions.
+All input parameters are denoted by capital letters and decision variables by lower case letters.
+Except for the flows \(\vLineFlow_{l, r, h}\), the decision variables are constrained to be non-negative, but these constraints are omitted for brevity.